expo/expo/docs/pages/preview/eas-update/deployment-patterns.md

 Explanation of flow:

 - Develop a project locally and test changes in Expo Go.
-- Create builds with channels named like like `ios-staging`, `ios-production`, `android-staging`, and `android-production`.
+- Create builds with channels named like `ios-staging`, `ios-production`, `android-staging`, and `android-production`.
 Then put the `ios-staging` build on TestFlight and submit the `ios-production` build to the public App Store.
 Likewise, put the `android-staging` build on the Play Store Internal Track, and submit the `android-production` build to the public Play Store.
 - Set up `expo-github-action` to publish updates to the required platforms when merging commits to branches.
 - Then, merge changes for the iOS app into the branch `ios-staging`, then when ready merge changes into the `ios-production` branch.
 Likewise, merge changes for the Android app into the branch `android-staging` and when ready, into the branch named `android-production`.